casey-sayre/lambda-demo/README.md

-# Python 3.13 CDK App with Poetry 2.1
+# Demo Project: Python 3.13 CDK App with Poetry 2.1

+## Deploys a little AWS ecosystem with Lambdas, a Cognito user pool, and an API Gateway.

+See app.py

 ## Uses vscode devcontainers

-From Windows WSL bash, open the folder directory with
+From Windows WSL bash, from the toplevel project directory, run:
 ```
 code .
 ```